anair-it/springshell-vuln-POC/springshell-boot-zeroday/README.md

    - Build a tomcat 8 JDK 11 image (This POC uses Amazon Corretto, but pick your applicable image)
    - Run a container from the image
  `mvn clean package -P war && docker build . -f Dockerfile-war -t springshell && docker run --name springshell --rm -p 8080:8080 springshell`
-2. Run curl command attempts to create a jsp file in the tomcat webapps/ROOT folder.
-The jsp name is springshell.jsp
+2. Run below POST request that attempts to create a jsp file in the tomcat webapps/ROOT folder.
+The jsp file is springshell.jsp
    1. If the jsp is not created, _the application is not compromised_
 ```
 curl --request POST \